M3ndux/CyberSpaceKe/crypto.md

 # CyberSpaceKe The CSPKE CryptoFREE VAULT

-We had an awesome CTF competition which was hosted by CyberSpaceKe that  was held at Afralti Conference & Guest House which is located in Nairobi Kenya.
-There were a number of challenges to tackle within the 12 hours that the CTF was live, but on this writeup am going to cover on how I solved the RSA crypto challenge.
+We had an awesome CTF competition which was hosted by CyberSpaceKe that  was held at Afralti Conference & Guest House located in Nairobi Kenya.
+There were a number of challenges to tackle within the 12 hours that the CTF was live, although am going to cover on how I solved the crypto challange only on this writeup..

 Firstly, we have to know how RSA works.
 A comprehensive description on how RSA works can be found here — https://en.wikipedia.org/wiki/RSA_(cryptosystem)